 Mild to moderate pain, in most cases, can be adequately treated with over the counter variations of Codeine.
 Moderate to severe pain usually requires prescription strength from a medical professional.
 Endorphins are also the body’s “happy chemical”; Codeine, taken in large doses, provides the user with feelings of warmth, euphoria and elation.

 The feelings of euphoria and warmth are the effect the individual becomes addicted to and craves more of.
 Those that abuse and become addicted to Codeine based medications will find themselves using larger and larger amounts to gain the same euphoric effects; this happens when the body has become tolerant to the drug.
 Some, seeking a bigger high, may binge on the drug and risk overdosing which can be fatal

 Codeine carries risks both in the short-term and long-term use.
 Short term abuse or binging on the drug, especially when it is combined with another pain reliever or suppressant, can lead to damaging the internal organs, sleepiness, coma and death.
 Long-term use, again especially when combined with another suppressant or pain reliever, can lead to internal bleeding, compromised organ function, organ failure, and death.

-Here at Oasis Recovery Communities Runcorn we are able to facilitate a full medical detox from Codeine in its varying forms.
-If you or a loved one have a dependency to this medicine, it is likely you will have a lot of fear around withdrawal and stopping.
-We understand this fear completely, and will do everything we can to ensure your detox is as comfortable as possible without compromising your safety.
+Here at Oasis Recovery Communities Runcorn, we are able to facilitate a full medical detox from Codeine in its varying forms.
+If you or a loved one have a dependency on this medicine, it is likely you will have a lot of fear around withdrawal and stopping.
+We understand this fear completely and will do everything we can to ensure your detox is as comfortable as possible without compromising your safety.